HERA-Team/hera_cal/docs/index.rst

            :target: https://coveralls.io/github/HERA-Team/heracal?branch=master

-heracal is a package that contains modules and scripts that are required to run redundant calibration on the [hydrogen epoch of reionization array](http://reionization.org/) (HERA) as part of the real time calibration system.
+heracal is a package that contains modules and scripts that are required to run redundant calibration on the Hydrogen Epoch of Reionization Array (HERA) as part of the real time calibration system.
+For more on HERA, visit http://reionization.org/

 Package Details